 When you suffer damage to your home or its contents, you expect your insurance company to help you out.
-Your home is most likely your biggest investment and damage or loss can be emotionally and possibly financially devastating.
+Your home is most likely your biggest investment and damage done to or loss of your home can be emotionally, and possibly financially devastating.
 Most home insurance plans do a good job of supporting you and your home through repairs, however, it’s a good idea to review your policy with your insurance advisor and find out exactly what is covered and what is not.
 For example, you don’t want to discover that your policy will not cover the cost of repairing the damage caused by a flood in your laundry room after the flood has occurred.

 Home insurance generally covers both your home itself and your possessions against financial loss due to damage or if they are lost or stolen.
 It also covers most costs associated with being displaced from your home due to said damage as well as protection from financial liability if someone is injured on your property or if you cause damage to someone else's property.